why shop manta sleep

 Read this to know why sleeping after a workout is good for you.
 Learn how much time to put between exercise and bed, plus tips on how to sleep well afterward.

-First, we’re giving you a round of applause for putting time and effort into exercising.
+First, we’re applauding you for putting time and effort into exercising.
 Beyond the physical benefits, it does your mind a whole lot of good, too.

-Yes, it’s key to staying healthy.
+Yes, it’s critical to staying healthy.
 But it’s only effective when combined with good sleep quality.
-Deep and restorative shuteye plays a huge role in recovering from exercise.
+Deep and restorative shuteye plays a massive role in recovering from exercise.

 Table of Contents